zadeviggers/Simple-Vanilla-Notifications/README.md

 	// Whether or not to automatically add a dismiss button to the notifications.
 	// If this is unset, it uses the defaultDismissible value set in createNotificationManager.
 	dismissible: true,

+	// Whether to animate the notification.
+	// If this is unset, it uses the defaultAnimated value set in createNotificationManager.
+	// NOTE: This doesn't actually animate the notification, it just adds an extra class to the element.
+The animation is implemented in CSS.
+	animated: true,

+	// The amount to time to keep the notification element in the DOM after it's dismissed.
+	// If this is unset, it uses the defaultExitAnimationTime value set in createNotificationManager.
+	// NOTE: This doesn't actually animate the notification, it just adds an extra class to the element.
+The animation is implemented in CSS.
+	exitAnimationTime: 3200,
 });

 // You can also pass an element as the notification contents.